 Owning A Historic Building

-As a property owner in Old Town Pocatello, you have an asset that should grow in value if propertly cared for and maintained.
+As a property owner in Historic Downtown Pocatello, you have an asset that should grow in value if propertly cared for and maintained.
 You're not in it alone.
 Buildings and parking lots require routine work so they will still be standing and in use a hundred years from now.

 Routine items not to be overlooked:

 Keep parking lots swept, shoveled and re-stripped.
 Seal coating will help extend the life of the asphault.

 Keep sidewalks swept, shoveled and free of trash and debris.